FarmBot/farmbot_os/README.md

 Usage
 =====

-Use "ruby sync.rb" to start the skybet communiation ans synchronisation with the farmbot back end

-Use "ruby runtime.rb" to start the runtime part of the software.
-This will read the datbase and send commands to the hardware.
+Use "ruby farmbot.rb" to start hardware control and skynet communiation

 Use "ruby menu.rb" to start the interface.
 A menu will appear.
 Type the command needed and press enter.
 It is also possible to add a list of commands to the file 'testcommands.csv' and use the menu to execute the file.